Before

 30% stockout rate constraining supply chain30% reduction in stockouts; 15% improvement in inventory turnover

-Every new question = IT ticketBusiness teams self-serve; IT freed for higher-value initiatives
+Every new question is an IT ticketBusiness teams self-serve; IT freed for higher-value work

 Metric inconsistencies fuel debate, not decisionsStandardised definitions eliminate “whose number is right?” conversations